 Cremorne Point Reserve, Cremorne Point

-Balls Head Point Reserve, Waverton
+Balls Head Point Reserve, Waverton (Closed for NYE 2024)

 Clarkes Point Reserve, Woolwich

-Vantage points on theย Northern Beaches to watch the NYE fireworks
+Vantage points on the Northern Beaches to watch the NYE fireworks

 North Head, Manly